 In short – RewardPay allows you to make payments that would normally be done by bank transfer, but on your points-earning credit card instead.
-For the privilege, they charge a fee (to the payer, not payee) of 2.4% plus GST for each payment, so you need to be strategic about how you use it to justify the cost.
+They charge a fee (to the payer, not payee) of 2.4% plus GST for each payment, so you need to be strategic about how you use it to justify the cost.

-The cost makes sense if you have a high-points earning card, so we’ve updated this guide to specifically focus on a few examples.
-There are a few American Express cards and business circumstances where this approach to earning points could work if you’re a business owner.
+The cost makes sense if you have a high-points earning card, and there are a few American Express cards and business circumstances where this approach to earning points could work if you’re a business owner.

 Disclaimer: We originally wrote about RewardPay in 2016, and this content reflects our personal opinion of the service as a long-time user.
 RewardPay is now a Point Hacks commercial partner as of April 2017.

-I have now been using RewardPay since the middle of 2016, and have put total payments into the tens of thousands of dollars through them, so I have a fair understanding of how the service works and having met some of the team, have some confidence that they working hard to provide a good service for their customers.
+I have been using RewardPay since the middle of 2016, and have put many payments through the service successfully.
+I have a fair understanding of how the service works and having met some of the team, have some confidence that they working hard to provide a good service for their customers.